md-masum/CleanArchitecture-.NET-8/README.md

     docker-compose up --build
     ```
     This command will:
-    -   Build the Docker images for the SQL Server and the Bid2Drive API.
+    -   Build the Docker images for the SQL Server and the CleanArchitecture API.
     -   Start the SQL Server container.
-    -   Start the Bid2Drive API container, which will automatically apply database migrations and seed initial user data (SuperAdmin, Admin, Customer, Driver roles and users).
+    -   Start the CleanArchitecture API container, which will automatically apply database migrations and seed initial user data (SuperAdmin, Admin, Customer, Driver roles and users).

 3.  **Access the API:**
-    Once the containers are up and running, the Bid2Drive API will be accessible at `http://localhost:8080` (HTTP) and `https://localhost:8081` (HTTPS).
+    Once the containers are up and running, the CleanArchitecture API will be accessible at `http://localhost:8080` (HTTP) and `https://localhost:8081` (HTTPS).
     You can access the Swagger UI for API documentation and testing at `http://localhost:8080/swagger` or `https://localhost:8081/swagger`.

 4.  **Stop the containers:**